Karmar2323/alert-timer/README.md

     alt="Four rectangles containing text, sliders, buttons">

 ## Instructions - development
 Prerequisite for the development version is installation of [Qt 6.4 (or higher)](https://www.qt.io/get-started) for desktop application development.
 The components Qt Quick and Qt Network are required.
+Components, including Qt sources, can be installed with the maintenance tool in the Qt install directory.

 1. Get the app source files,
 2. start Qt Creator and open CMakeLists.txt with it,